Russia to allow beer adverts until after 2018 World Cup

-MOSCOW Russia, which is hosting the next football World Cup in 2018, will relax its ban on beer advertising until after the event, giving a boost to brewers including Anheuser-Busch InBev, whose Budweiser is the official beer of the tournament.
+MOSCOW, July 9 Russia, which is hosting the next soccer World Cup in 2018, will relax its ban on beer advertising until after the event, giving a boost to brewers including Anheuser-Busch InBev, whose Budweiser is the official beer of the tournament.

-Russia is expected to spend around $20 billion (11 billion pounds) on the World Cup and easing advertising rules will allow it to benefit from hefty marketing spending by AB InBev for the tournament.

 The change to the advertising law allows beer and beer-based beverages to be promoted on television, provided the context is sports-related, as well as in print without restrictions.
 AB InBev's rivals such as SABMiller, Heineken and Carlsberg also stand to benefit from the amendment.